-- (a) These Parent Company and consolidated financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), the relevant requirements of Commercial Companies Law of the Sultanate of Oman, as amended and the Capital Market Authority. - (b) The new Commercial Companies Law promulgated by the Royal Decree No. 18/2019 (the Commercial Companies Law of the Sultanate of Oman) was issued on 13 February 2019 which has replaced the Commercial Companies Law of 1974.
-As per the articles of the Royal Decree No. 18/2019, the new Commercial Companies Law became effective on 17 April 2019 and the companies should comply with the new law within 1 year from 17 April 2019. - (c) These consolidated financial statements for the year ended 31 March 2020 comprise the Parent Company and its subsidiaries (together "the Group") and the Group's interest in associates.
-These consolidated financial statements are collectively referred to as 'the financial statements.' - (d) These consolidated financial statements have been prepared under the historical cost convention, as modified by investments measured at fair value. - (e) The preparation of these consolidated financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+- (a) These consolidated financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), the relevant requirements of Commercial Companies Law of the Sultanate of Oman, as amended and the Capital Market Authority. - (b) These consolidated financial statements for the year ended 31 March 2021 comprise the Parent Company and its subsidiaries (together "the Group") and the Group's interest in associates. - (c) These consolidated financial statements have been prepared under the historical cost convention, as modified by investments measured at fair value. - (d) The preparation of these consolidated financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to these consolidated financial statements are disclosed in note 24.